-A Review Panel of experienced researchers, mood experts, and other qualified persons will collectively score the full set of proposed ResearchKit studies received during open submissions.
-They will use the Challenge criteria to determine the subset of submissions that will be scored by the judges below.
+A Review Panel of experienced researchers, mood experts, and other qualified persons collectively scored the full set of proposed ResearchKit studies received during open submissions.
+They used the Challenge criteria to determine the subset of submissions that were scored by the judges below.

 Lisa Feldman Barrett